Fear of Flying Self-Help: Can You Overcome It Without Therapy?

 Can you overcome fear of flying without therapy?
 Evidence shows self-help CBT programs work for specific phobias.
 Here's what makes self-help succeed.

 Yes.
-Evidence from decades of anxiety research shows self-help works for specific phobias—including fear of flying—when it's structured properly.
+Evidence from decades of anxiety self-help works for specific phobias, including fear of flying, when it's structured properly.
 You don't need a therapist in the room.
 You need the right combination of education, cognitive techniques, daily practice, and accountability.
+FlightPal is one example of a structured self-help program that combines CBT techniques with aviation education and daily accountability, all without requiring a therapist.

 This is not a replacement for severe anxiety or trauma.
 But for the 75% of fearful flyers with moderate anxiety who've tried medication, meditation apps, or avoidance without success, self-help with the right structure changes things.